Brew with water at 75 to 80 degrees and brew for 2 to 3 minutes, be careful not to over infuse

 Kukicha Tea Nutrition and Antioxidants

-3, Boil fresh water and allow it to cool to temperatures between 80 and 90°C.
+- Boil fresh water and allow it to cool to temperatures between 80 and 90°C

 How to Serve: Consider honey or lemon.
 Alternatively, serve without accompaniments.

-Tasting Notes: Imparts a light, delicate flavour with herbaceous notes and nutty, buttery undertones.
+Tasting Notes: Imparts herbaceous and vegetal overtones with nutty and buttery undertones.

-The antioxidant strength of the infusion is the primary reason for Kukicha Green Tea benefits.
-Studies indicate that it can, among other qualities, support the immune system, aid digestion, enhance cognitive function and improve skin health.
+The antioxidant strength of the infusion is the primary reason for Kukicha Tea benefits.
+Studies have long shown that it can, among other abilities, support the immune system, aid digestion, enhance cognitive function and improve skin health.
 You could even lower your chances of developing type-2 diabetes, cardiovascular disease and, potentially, certain types of cancer.
 And that’s barely scratching the surface.

-Would you believe that Kukicha Tea health benefits extend to your waistline?
-This is because it boosts the metabolism of fat cells, enabling the body to burn fat quicker and more efficiently.
+Would you believe that the benefits of Kukicha Tea extend to your waistline?
+This is because it boosts the metabolism of fat cells, which enables the body to burn fat quicker and more efficiently.
 Periods of moderate exercise will then most likely produce better and perhaps more noticeable results.
 It is a low-calorie choice, too, making it an excellent choice over sugary or fatty soft drinks.